Evidence Based

 While raspberry leaf tea is thought to tone the uterine muscles and may help make contractions more effective during labor, it is not typically known to induce labor on its own.
 However, it is crucial to use it under medical supervision, especially if you are at risk for preterm labor.

-Dr Susan Adeosun (MPH, MD) is a Medical Doctor and Public Health enthusiast.
-She has over five years’ worth of experience in public health and preventive medicine and is a firm believer in the famous phrase by Dutch philosopher Desiderius Erasmus, “prevention is better than cure.”
-Her journey through public health, combined with her love for writing, has resulted in the publication of several health articles on various blogs, websites, and peer review journals.
+Dr. Susan Aeosun has over five years of experience in public health and preventative medicine.
+She’s a firm believer in Dutch philosopher Desiderius Erasmus’s phrase, “Prevention is better than cure.”
+With her expertise and a strong love for writing, Susan has published several health articles on blogs, websites, and peer-reviewed journals.

 Resources